Cryptanalyzing a class of image encryption schemes based on Chinese Remainder Theorem: Cryptanalysis

-The success probability that the sub-key on confusion of CECRT can be recovered exactly depends on whether $\widehat{\mathbf{N}}$ contains independent information of $n_i$, $i=1\sim k$.
-It is very hard to estimate the accurate probability.
-According to a great number of random experiments, we found the probability approach one when the ratio of non-zero elements in the available chosen-plaintext is not too small.
+The probability that the sub-key for confusion in CECRT can be exactly recovered depends on whether $\widehat{\mathbf{N}}$ contains independent information of $n_i$, $i=1\sim k$.
+It is difficult to work out the exact probability.
+However, by a large number of random experiments, we found that this probability approaches one when the percentage of non-zero elements in the available chosen plaintext is not too small.
 It is easy to verify that the complexity of recovering $\{n_i\}_{i=1}^k$ is $O(L)$.

-Although the sub-key on permutation part itself is difficult to be determined, its equivalent version $\mathbf{W}$ can be recovered exactly in some chosen-plaintext.
-Even with some known-plaintexts, it can be also recovered in very high accuracy \cite{Li:AttackingPOMC2008}.
-The complexity spent on breaking permutation is $O(L)$ \cite{Lcq:Optimal:SP11}.
+Although the sub-key used in the permutation part is difficult to be determined, its equivalent version $\mathbf{W}$ can be fully revealed by some chosen plaintexts.
+It can also be recovered at a very high accuracy even if only some known plaintexts are available \cite{Li:AttackingPOMC2008}.
+Utilizing the data structure of multi-branch tree, intersection of the multiple permutation relations generated by the known plaintexts can be converted into linear operation of visit.
+So, the complexity required in recovering equivalent version of the permutation part is $O(L)$ \cite{Lcq:Optimal:SP11}.